ItBePhill/Raylib-test-2/README.md

-just fuckign about with raylib, might end up being a point and click game
+just fucking about with raylib, might end up being a point and click game